 Todays post is by Chris Grundy of Bitbond.
 Chris is a Bitcoin obsessive and avid p2p lending fan who has written for a variety of Online publications as well as regularly contributing to the Bitbond blog.
-You can follow him on Twitter, connect with him on LinkedIn or check out his Marketing blog.
+You can follow him on Twitter or connect with him on LinkedIn.
 Any feedback is welcome and encouraged.

 It is fair to say that the p2p lending industry is having a stellar year.
 As you will be aware, Lending Club reported an extremely successful Q2, breaking through $1.9 billion in originations in that quarter alone.
 During the same time period, Prosper issued a staggering $912.4 million in new loans, representing a 147% increase year-over-year!

 So how can you take part and profit from the p2p lending boom?